JuliaDynamics/DiscreteEvents.jl/docs/src/manual/intro.md

 `Simulate.jl` provides 4 major building blocks for modeling and simulation of discrete event systems:

 1. the logical [**clock**](@ref the_clock) gives the simulation time,
-2. [**events**](@ref event_scheme) are Julia expressions or functions executing at given simulation times or under given conditions,
+2. [**events**](@ref event_scheme) are Julia functions or expressions   executing at given simulation times or under given conditions,
 3. [**processes**](@ref process_scheme) are functions running as [tasks](https://docs.julialang.org/en/v1/manual/control-flow/#man-tasks-1) and synchronizing with the clock by delaying for a time or waiting for conditions,
 4. [**continuous sampling**](@ref continuous_sampling) is done by invoking given expressions or functions at a given rate on the time line.

 ## [The clock](@id the_clock)

 The clock is central to any model and simulation, since it establishes the timeline.
-It does not only provide the time, but contains also the time unit, all scheduled events, conditional events, processes, sampling expressions or functions and the sample rate Δt.
+It does not only provide the time, but contains also a time unit, all scheduled events, conditional events, processes, sampling expressions or functions and the sample rate Δt.
 Each simulation can have its own clock.

 ```julia
 julia> c = Clock()                           # create a new clock